Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Codimension formula

-Let $i: Y \hookrightarrow X$ be the inclusion of a simple normal crossing Lagrangian subvariety in an irreducible symplectic manifold.
-We denote by $\nu :\tY \to Y$ the normalization and by $j=i\circ \nu$ the composition.
-We will compare the space $M_Y = \img(M_i \to M)$ as defined in Theorem \ref{thm my smooth} with the spaces $M_Y'$, $M_{[Y]}'$ and $M_{[Y]}$ from section \ref{sec m}. \begin{Lem} Suppose $Y$ has simple normal crossings.
-Then where $\nu:\tY\to Y$ is the normalization. \end{Lem} \begin{proof} As $j^* = \nu^* \circ \, i^*$ the inclusion $\supset$ is obvious.
+Let $i: Y \hookrightarrow X$ be the inclusion of a Lagrangian subvariety in an irreducible symplectic manifold.
+In this section we show that if $Y$ has normal crossings, then the inclusion $M_Y\subset M_Y'$ from Theorem \ref{thm vormain} is an equality.
+In this way, we obtain a formula for the codimension of $M_Y$.

+\begin{lemma} Suppose $Y$ has normal crossings.
+Then where $\nu:\tY\to Y$ is the normalization. \end{lemma} \begin{proof} As $j^* = \nu^* \circ \, i^*$ the inclusion $\supset$ is obvious.
 For the other direction it suffices to show that $\nu^*$ is injective on $\img i^*$.
-By Corollary \ref{corollary lagrange is projective} the subvariety $Y$ is projective, hence by \cite{De71,De74} there is a functorial mixed Hodge structure on $H_Y^k:=H^k(Y,\C)$ for every $k$.
-We denote by $F^\bullet$ the Hodge filtration on $H_Y^2$ and by $W_\bullet$ the weight filtration on $H_Y^2$.
-As a special case of \cite[Cor 4.16]{CL12} we deduce that
+By Theorem \ref{theorem line bundle} the subvariety $Y$ is projective, hence by \cite{De71,De74} there is a functorial mixed Hodge structure on $H^k(Y,\C)$ for every $k$.
+We denote by $F^\bullet$ the Hodge filtration on $H^2(Y)$ and by $W_\bullet$ the weight filtration.
+As a special case of \cite[Cor 4.16]{CL12}, we deduce that

-Let $ $ be the canonical semi-simplicial resolution, see e.g. \cite[4.8]{CL12}.
+Let $ $ be the canonical semi-simplicial resolution in the simple normal crossing case, see e.g. \cite[4.8]{CL12}, or the one from Remark \ref{remark only nc} in the normal crossing case.
 Note that $\tY=Y^{0}$.
-Consider the weight spectral sequence associated to the first graded objects of the Hodge filtration given by
+Consider the weight spectral sequence associated with the first graded objects of the Hodge filtration given by